abilandz/NAT3054/Lecture_3/make.md

   CMake 3.23 or higher is required.
 You are running version 3.22.1
 ```

-This can happen, in fact, frequently when running remotely on large-scale computing facilities, on which software is not updated too frequently.
+This can happen frequently, in fact, when running remotely on large-scale computing facilities, on which software is not updated too regularly.
 In that case, one needs to install the custom **cmake** version from source in the personal home directory, as explained in the previous section.

 The **project()** command is also mandatory, and it tells **cmake** that what follows is the definition of a software project.
-In addition, it will steer **cmake** to perform various checks for the settings in the current environment (most importantly, whether the needed compilers are available, etc.).
+In addition, it will steer **cmake** to perform various checks on the settings in the current environment (most notably, whether the necessary compilers are available, etc.).

 The command **add_executable()** defines the _target_ to be built, for instance, the final executable of the project, which is obtained by compiling the specified source files.

 Finally, the command **target_sources()** specifies all source files to be used when building an executable, which was already defined in the configuration file with the **add_executable()** command.
-The _scope keyword_ **PRIVATE** in the body of the command **target_sources()** indicates that the specified source files belong only to the executable "hello" in this example.
+The _scope keyword_ **PRIVATE** in the body of the command **target_sources()** indicates that the specified source files belong only to the executable "hello" in this example (i.e. they are not shared or inherited).

-Given the above content of the configuration file _CMakeList.txt_, we can proceed with configuring **cmake** by executing:
+Given the above content of the configuration file _CMakeLists.txt_, we can proceed with configuring **cmake** by executing:

 ```bash
 $ cd someProject